Course guide of Urban Design 4 (2091149)

 Brief description of content (According to official validation report)

-According to the Plan of Studies of the Degree in Architecture of the University of Granada, each teaching unit has a generic descriptor and a specific list of contents that constitute the framework from which the programs of the different subjects it contains must be proposed.
-In this case, the generic descriptor and the specific list of contents of Teaching Unit 8, Territory and Landscape, are applicable.
+According to the Plan of Studies of the Degree in Architecture of the University of Granada, each didactic unit has a generic descriptor and a specific relation of contents that constitute the framework from which the programs of the different subjects it contains must be proposed.
+In this case, the generic descriptor and the specific relation of contents of Teaching Unit 8, Territory and Landscape, are applicable.
 "It is possible that the difference between the terms landscape and territory lies in the contribution of man, that the landscape is nothing more than a territory visited and transformed by an action, the interpretation and understanding of nature.
-The relationship nature/action (representation) is a complementary flow in both directions that goes from the registration of the identities of the territory to the map, and vice versa, ideas, arguments and actions that are transferred to nature and provoke a particular way of occupation and profitability of the land.
-The landscape of our time is not a pure or watertight landscape, it has become a place contaminated by the incidence of numerous factors and interests among which we find residual landscapes, decontextualized industries or urban voids.
-The reflection focuses on actions and processes that determine a notion of landscape independent of the elaboration of a priori forms and figures and in which the creative procedures of architecture configure an idea of a non-established landscape."
+The relationship between nature/action (representation) is a complementary flow in both directions that goes from the registration on the map of the identities of the territory to, and vice versa, ideas, arguments, and actions that are transferred to nature and cause a particular form of occupation and monetization of the territory.
+The landscape of our time is not a pure or watertight landscape, it has become a place contaminated by the incidence of numerous factors and interests, among which are residual landscapes, decontextualized industries and urban voids.
+The discussion focuses on the actions and processes that determine a notion of landscape, independent of the elaboration of a priori forms and figures.
+According to this, the creative procedures of architecture construct an unestablished idea of landscape."

 Its descriptors are: